White as Snow (Captain Scarlet and the Mysterons): Plot

+Regular voice cast

 Production

 Filming of the episode began on 6 March 1967.

 The TVR-17 scale model was designed by Mike Trim.
 As an in-joke, the satellite's resident DJ, Bob Lynn, was named after the episode's director, Robert Lynn.
 As scripted, the episode would have begun with the Mysterons simply taking control of TVR-17 remotely.
 The scenes of Captain Black hi-jacking ground control and causing the satellite to burn up were added after the first cut of the episode was found to be too short.
 The puppet-sized ground control room and TVR-17 communications room, both of which were specially designed for this additional material, were built at opposite ends of the same puppet set.
 The computer props that in the background of the set were originally made for the Thunderbirds episode "Ricochet".

 The tune being played by TVR-17 was written by series composer Barry Gray and also titled "White as Snow".
 It was recorded with the episode's other incidental music on 28 May 1967 in a four-hour studio session attended by a 14-member band.
 Featuring a Hammond organ that was played by Gray himself, "White as Snow" can also be heard in the later Captain Scarlet episode "Special Assignment" as well as various episodes of Joe 90 and The Secret Service.
 A commercial version of the tune was included on the CD release of the Captain Scarlet soundtrack.

 The scale model representing the USS Panther II was originally made for the Thunderbirds episode "Atlantic Inferno", while the helijet that transfers White to the submarine was first seen in "30 Minutes After Noon".
 The helijet's puppet-sized cockpit appeared in various episodes of Thunderbirds.
 In a continuity error, the Mysteron reconstruction of Soames is shown armed with different handguns between shots as he makes his way to White's quarters on the Panther II.